Beyond Lighthouse: Why Real User Monitoring (RUM) CWV Data is the Only Metric That Matters for SEO

 • Perhaps most surprisingly, faster sites didn't just convert more users; they encouraged them to spend more.
 Average Order Value (AOV) increased by 9.2% with improved speed.

-If you are optimizing for Lighthouse, you are optimizing for a robot.
-If you optimize for RUM, you are optimizing for revenue.
+The Fact: If you optimize for Lighthouse, you’re optimizing for a robot.
+If you optimize for the Silicon Matrix, you’re optimizing for revenue.

-If your Lighthouse score is 100 but your RUM data is poor, the culprit is almost certainly device variability.
+If your Lighthouse score is 100 but your RUM data is poor, the culprit is almost certainly device variability and main-thread saturation.

 There are thousands of device and network combinations in the wild.
 While your developer might be testing on a MacBook Pro with an M3 chip and Fiber internet, your users are likely on mid-range Android devices on spotty 4G connections.